 Big data isn’t just for big companies.
 Small businesses can also harness it to their advantage.
-Mining the right data is important to businesses of every size—because it can help you connect with customers in more meaningful ways.
+Mining the right data is important to businesses of every size because it can help them connect with customers in more meaningful ways.

 What exactly is big data?

-Every moment, mountains of data are being created through customer transactions, social media interactions, texts, emails, photos, and a multitude of other connected sources.
+Every moment, mountains of data are being created through customer transactions, social media interactions, texts, emails, photos and a multitude of other connected sources.
 All of this information creates huge data sets—aka “big data”—that computers can analyze to better understand patterns and behaviors.

-Big data isn’t a fad, it’s here to stay.
-In fact, it will get even more precise, personalized and predictive in the future.
-It’s the raw material that can be turned into insights to pave the way for more personalized, customized one-to-one relationships with prospects and customers— across demographics and mobile devices.
-According to a study by Experian Data Quality, “93% of companies think using some form of data is essential to marketing success.”
+Big data might sound like a buzzword, but it is here to stay.
+In fact, it will likely become even more precise, personalized and predictive in the future.
+This data functions as raw material for insights that pave the way for more personalized, customized one-to-one relationships with prospects and customers across demographics and mobile devices.

 Analytics can be a game changer for small businesses.